sivaprasana/Sivaprasana_03/README.md

 ### 👨‍💻 About Me

-I'm an MCA pursuing student at Anna University (Distance Education) and a BCA graduate from Alpha Arts and Science College, Chennai, with a strong foundation in Python programming, data analysis, and machine learning.
+I'm an MCA student at Anna University (Distance Education) and a BCA graduate from Alpha Arts and Science College, Chennai, with a strong foundation in Python programming, data analysis, and machine learning.
 During my internship as a Data Science Intern, I worked hands-on with real datasets, building models and extracting insights using tools like Pandas, NumPy, and Scikit-learn.
 I enjoy solving problems, learning new technologies, and building projects that connect theory with practical, real-world impact.
 I'm now looking to bring that curiosity and work ethic to a full-time role in Software Development, Python programming, or Data Science.

 ---